 The family business from the Rhenish-Hessian Switzerland derives its strength from the community.
-Their down-to-earth attitude, knowledge and years of experience are reflected in their wines.
+Their down-to-earth attitude, knowledge and years of experience are reflected in their best wines.
 A wine culture based on intense trust between humans and nature.
 The family has an intimate knowledge of their vineyards and the unique nature of their soil allows for variety in their wines.
 They’re open to new ideas whilst cultivating traditional ones.
 Most notable is the Riesling “Porphyr” from young winemaker Frank Achenbach.
 An animated and precise wine with fine acidity, a slightly smoky note and balanced fruitiness.
 The best stories are still created at the convergence of young and old.
 In vino veritas.

 With their classic grape varieties, the Alois Lageder family draws from the diversity of the South Tyrolean region, which they call home.
 For their compositions, individual components and occurrences are examined in both the vineyard and cellar, connecting them anew every year.
 The family winery cultivates 55 hectares according to biodynamic agricultural principles.
 Their holistic approach shapes their viticulture.
 This is also the case with the Casòn Bianco from the Masterpieces-Series, the main components of which are the Viognier and Petit Manseng grape varieties.

 As early as the 1990s, and with the first signs of climate change, the Lageder family decided to grow the resilient Viognier grape variety – and they were right.
 The small, loose and thick-skinned grapes are rather robust and a wise choice due to lower levels of sugar and a good acid structure at higher temperatures.
 Nowadays, the grape variety is the essence of a true culinary delight: the Casòn Bianco Viognier Petit Manseng.
 An aromatic, fruity white wine with vanilla and roasted aromas, from a winemaker with vision and taste.